Skip to main content

 app.Get(healthcheck.StartupEndpoint, healthcheck.New())

-By default, the probe returns true, so each registered endpoint responds with 200 OK.
-When the probe returns false, the middleware responds with 503 Service Unavailable.
+By default the probe returns true, so each endpoint responds with 200 OK; returning false yields 503 Service Unavailable.

 • Liveness: Checks if the server is running.